anee127/Milestone-Project-1/README.md

 3. copy the url, open a terminal and change the directory to where you want the repository to be.
 4. In the terminal type "git clone" and paste in the url, press enter - the local repository is created.
 ## Testing
 ### Testing User Stories

+1. **Navigating through the website**
+  - The homepage is structured in a simple and easy-to-read format. the header, navbar and footer are the same on all pages to keep a consistent design.
+The header text is different to relate to each page so the user knows what they are about to read.
+  - The menu items are underlinned when the user is on that current page for easy navigation.
+  - All the text is large enough for the user to read and is responsive to be suitable for all devices.
+  - All the social and project links are in working condition and quickly open a new tab in the browser for the third party website so as not to overwrite the page they are currently on.
+The CV is also opened in the browser and can also be downloaded.
+  - On the contact page, if the user wants to submit a message, all fields must be completed before they submit.
+If one field is missing a reminder pop-up message will appear.
 ### Validator-checks
-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
-Code was entered through direct input.

 - [**HTML Validator**](https://validator.w3.org/nu/#textarea)

-  No errors or warning messages were received;
+  No errors or warning messages were received for my html code.

 - [**CSS Validator**](https://jigsaw.w3.org/css-validator/#validate_by_input)

-  Two errors occured for the CSS and several warnings.
+  No errors or warning messages were recived for my css code but two errors and several warnings occured for the third party links used in my code.
 ### Additional-testing

-The Website was tested on Google Chrome, Firefox and Safari browsers.
+- The Website was tested on Google Chrome, Firefox and Safari browsers.

 - The website was tested on a number of devices including a Laptop, Desktop, iPad, iPhone (5, 6, X) and Samsung Note 10.